Dear Prospective Students,

-Thank you for stopping by our website and for your potential interest in joining our team.
+"Thank you for stopping by our website and for your potential interest in joining our team.
 We are always looking for passionate, clever, hard-working members to help us understand the interaction between ecology and evolution for salmonids in an era of rapid environmental change.

 If you are interested in pursuing a graduate degree in Fisheries at the University of Alaska Fairbanks College of Fisheries and Ocean Sciences please send me an email with your current CV and a brief personal statement of why you think you're a good fit for the SEEC team.

-3) What I expect of students (that’s you!): I expect that you will make your education and work a major priority in your life, that you will bring your passionate and excitement to work everyday (ok…almost everyday), that you will sincerely care about answering questions of both basic scientific and applied conservation value, that you respect nature and the people around you, that you will both work and play hard!
+Please be aware, UAF policy requires that I only accept students if money is in place to cover stipend and tuition costs.
+If you are interested in starting graduate school in the fall, you need to be working to secure funding the previous fall and winter (yes, nearly a full year ahead of time!)
+There are an array of funding opportunities available and I am happy to help you any way I can.
+If you are still interested in applying to the SEEC Lab, I expect that you will make your education and work a major priority in your life, that you will bring your passionate and excitement to work everyday (ok…almost everyday), that you will sincerely care about answering questions of both basic scientific and applied conservation value, that you respect nature and the people around you, that you will both work and play hard!"